pac-dan/pawsitive_training/README.md

 ![Video Lessons]()

-- This page features a left-hand panel that displays a motivational message (“Practice Makes Perfect”) for subscribed users or a Subscribe link for non-subscribers.
-- The main section lists the available training video lessons, organized by course.
+- The main section lists the available training video lessons, the lessons dropdown in navlinks contains categories for lesson difficulty.
-- The first two lessons in each course are available for free, while additional lessons require a subscription (indicated by a padlock icon on non-accessible lessons).
+- Chosen lessons in each course are available for free, while additional lessons require a subscription (indicated by a padlock icon on non-accessible lessons).

 </details>